The First Evidence Based Smart Platform to Advance Client Education

 For advanced users, specific muscles and contractions can be typed in the search bar.
 For example, "FCU Eccentric Strength" populates Flexi carpi ulnaris eccentric strengthening exercises.

 No matter how you, the user, choose to select your patient's exercise program, the client always receives simple and easy-to-follow instructions.

 The Canine Home Exercises software allows the content to be translated into most languages.
-Translations are currently underway in French, German, Spanish and Chinese.
+Platforms are current available in French, German, Spanish, and Portuguese.
+Translations are underway in Dutch, Chinese and Japanese.
 If you would like the content to be translated into your language, please reach out to the customer service team today.

 Creator of Canine Home Exercises — Sasha A. Foster, MSPT, CCRT